dmueller2001/jekyll-openshift-quickstart/README.md

 # Jekyll for OpenShift

-Template for running awestruct on OpenShift.
+Template for running jekyll on OpenShift.

 ## Status